Loganche/emotions-chatbot-tg/README.md

 # emotions-chatbot-tg
-Telegram bot with chit-chat and intent recognition DeepPavlov models.
+Telegram bot with chit-chat and sentiment analysis DeepPavlov models.